 Don’t berate yourself everytime you don’t achieve something but be sure to praise each other when you do something right.
 Negative motivation works less than you’d think and it wouldn’t get you closer to your partner for sure!

-Keeping resolutions is hard and that is exactly why you two need each other’s constant support.
-For instance, if one of you forgets a date night, the other should plan to surprise them instead of taking offence or being angry at them.
+Keeping New Year's resolutions is hard and that is exactly why you two need each other’s constant support.
+For instance, if one of you forgets a date night, the other should plan to surprise them instead of taking offense or being angry at them.
 Things get tough for the best of us!
 Lift each other up always!

 AWESOME NEWS!
 POPxo SHOP is now Open!
 Get 25% off on all the super fun mugs, phone covers, cushions, laptop sleeves, and more!
 Use coupon code POPXOFIRST.
 Online shopping for women never looked better!